seerbio/seer-watchdog/README.md

 ### Thermo MS System

-- Create a processing method (SYNC MUST BE CHECKED)
+- Create a processing method (SYNC MUST BE CHECKED and %R is the parameter for the fully qualified file path)
 - ![Example Image](resources/thermo.PNG)
 - Run program as processing step
 - Run sequence with programs as Processing Actions like so: